typelevel/cats/docs/src/main/tut/typeclasses/monad.md

 [Stack Safety for Free](http://functorial.com/stack-safety-for-free/index.pdf) by Phil Freeman.
 Because monadic recursion is so common in functional programming but is not stack safe on the JVM, Cats has chosen to require this method of all monad implementations as opposed to just a subset.
-All functions requiring monadic recursion in Cats is done via `tailRecM`.
+All functions requiring monadic recursion in Cats do so via `tailRecM`.

 An example `Monad` implementation for `Option` is shown below.
 Note the tail recursive